 If an executive's employment is terminated due to the executive's death or disability, the executive will be entitled to payment of a pro-rata portion (based on the portion of the performance period the executive was actually employed by the Company) of the executive's "target" level of LTI Cash Award.
-If an executive's employment is terminated by the Company without cause or by the executive with good reason, or if the executive retires, the executive will be paid a pro-rata portion (based on the portion of the performance period the executive was actually employed by the Company) of his or her LTI Cash Award at the end of the performance period.
-If an executive's employment is terminated by the Company without cause or by the executive with good reason, within three months prior to or within one year after a change in control of the Company, the executive will be paid a pro-rata portion (based on the portion of the performance period the executive was actually employed by the Company) of his or her LTI Cash Award and LTI Equity Award at the end of the performance period.
+If an executive's employment is terminated by the Company without cause or by the executive with good reason, or if the executive retires, the executive will be paid a pro-rata portion (based on the portion of the performance period.
+If an executive's employment is terminated by the Company of the executive was actually employed by the Company) of his or her LTI Cash Award and LTI Equity Award at the end of the performance period.
+If an executive's employment is terminated by the Company without cause or by the executive with good reason, within three months prior to or within one year after a change in control of the Company, the executive will be paid a pro-rata portion (based on the performance period the executive was actually employed by the Company) of his or her LTI Cash Award at the end of the performance period the executive was actually employed by the Company of his or her LTI Cash Award and LTI Equity Award at the end of the performance period the executive was actually employed by the Company) of his or her LTI Cash Award and LTI Equity Award at the end of the performance period the executive was actually employed by the Company) of his or her LTI Cash Award and LTI Equity Award at the end of the performance period.